LordVaderXIII/teslacam-v2/README.md

 # TeslaCam V2

 This project is a web application for viewing and editing Tesla dashcam footage.
 It provides a user-friendly interface to watch video clips, customize the layout of the camera feeds, and export merged videos.
+It is currently broken, as it is in development.

 ## Prerequisites